carloslodelar/cardano-course/setting-up-a-local-cluster/from-byron-to-shelley.md

 # From Byron to Shelley

-You don't want to stay on Byron era forever, right?
+You don't want to stay in the Byron era forever, right?
 Of course not.
 Then move on to the Shelley era, but before you can do that you need to go to protocol version 1.0.0 (Ouroboros BFT).
 This was referred to as the Byron Reboot and was the only real hard fork in the traditional sense.

-## Upgrade to Ouroboros BFT
+## Upgrading to Ouroboros BFT

-Update your scripts that run the nodes to include Shelley keys:
+Update your scripts that run the nodes to include Shelley keys.

-Create, submit, and vote an update proposal.
+Create, submit, and vote on an update proposal:

 ```bash
 cardano-cli byron governance create-update-proposal \